Franco Wanyama: Professional career

-Franco made his professional debut on 25 December 1989 against Dutch fighter John Held (7-13-2) it ended a 6-round points draw.
-In 1990 he beat future world title holder Carl Thompson on points.
+Franco made his professional debut on 25 December 1989 against Dutch fighter John Held (7–13–2) it ended a 6-round points draw.
+In 1990 he defeated future world title holder Carl Thompson on points.
 In 1993 he won a bout against another future world champion, Johnny Nelson, who was disqualified for repeated holding.
-In 1995 he was matched with former world champion Thomas Hearns but the fight was called off at the last minute and Hearns was replaced by ranked Heavyweight Jimmy Thunder, Wanyama and gave away a 30 pounds in weight but still came away with a points victory.
+In 1995 he was matched with former world champion Thomas Hearns but the fight was called off at the last minute and Hearns was replaced by ranked Heavyweight Jimmy Thunder, Wanyama and gave away 30 pounds in weight but still came away with a points victory.

 Later years

 After his retirement Franco worked as a sparring partner, notably with the Klitschko brothers.
 From 2007 he became a youth worker and boxing coach in Rugby, taking classes for the youth service whilst also being a coach at a local amateur boxing gym.
-On the 21st of March 2019 Franco died at his home in Rugby.
+On 21 March 2019, Franco had a heart attack and died at his home in Rugby at the age of 51.